kora-projects/kora-docs/mkdocs/docs/v2/ru/documentation/resilient.md

     @Component
     public class SomeService {

-        @Fallback(value = "custom", method = "getFallback(arg3, arg1)")     // Passes the arguments of the annotated method in the specified order to the Fallback method public String getValue(String arg1, Integer arg2, Long arg3) {
+        @Fallback(method = "getFallback(arg3, arg1)")     // Passes the arguments of the annotated method in the specified order to the Fallback method public String getValue(String arg1, Integer arg2, Long arg3) {
             return "value";
         }